ZMLLLL/Bayesian_Prior_Modulation/README.md

 # Bayesian_Prior_Rescale
- A simple method for long-tailed recognition
+ A simple and effective method for long-tailed recognition